-Detailed operational plans and budgets have been approved by Trustees for 2022.
-These plans build on the activity of 2021 and provide a framework against which performance can be monitored at both an organisational and individual level.
+Detailed operational plans and budgets have been approved by Trustees for 2023.
+These plans build on the activity of 2022 and provide a framework against which performance can be monitored at both an organisational and individual level.
+A key item to be delivered in 2023 will be the agreement and publication of the next 3 year strategy for the Foundation.